philippewaty/PW.ExtensionsLibrary/README.md

 # ExtensionsLibrary
-Collection of useful C#extension methods to boost productivity for the .net developers.
+Compilation of useful C# extension methods to boost productivity for the .net developers.<br>
+Some of them come from other projects.

 ## Minimum requirements
-Framework 4.6.1
+Framework 4.5